 The region's relatively warm climate and high precipitation favours the development of tolerant hardwood forests, composed of sugar maple, yellow birch, red maple and beech.
-Coniferous stands of balsam fir and red, white and black spruce are also found in several regions.
-Precipitation amounts are fairly high, resulting in a historically low frequency of forest fires.
+Coniferous stands of balsam fir and red, white and black spruce are also found across the region.
+Precipitation amounts in the region result in a relatively low frequency of forest fires.
 Approximately 94% of the NB Timberlands' total acreage is classified as productive forestland.
 The remaining area is comprised of roads, wetlands and water.
 Access to and throughout the NB Timberlands is supported by over 5,800 kms of roads.

-The NB Timberlands have approximately 27.1 million m3 of merchantable timber, of which approximately 68% is softwood.
-In 2020, the NB Timberlands forest management plan was updated to reflect improved growth and information, and to align sustainable yield forecasting with customer product requirements.
-The current annual harvest forecast is 768,000 m3 for the period 2021-2025, 705,000 m3 for the period 2036-2030 and 872,000 m3 for the period 2031-2035.
+The NB Timberlands have approximately 27.2 million m3 of merchantable timber, of which approximately 69% is softwood.
+In 2021, the NB Timberlands forest management plan was updated to reflect improved growth and information, and to align sustainable yield forecasting with customer product requirements.
+The current annual harvest forecast is 768,000 m3 for the period 2022-2025, 705,000 m3 for the period 2026-2030 and 872,000 m3 for the period 2031-2035.
 The decrease in 2026 and increase in 2031 reflect the age class structure of the forest and timing of operability of stands that were established through historic planting and pre-commercial thinning treatments.